JohnOmernik/zetago/INSTRUCTIONS.md

     - `$ ./zeta cluster ldapperf -a -u`
 9. (Optional) I like to add a user role now (say "prod")
     - `$ ./zeta cluster addzetarole -r=prod`
-    - Manually increment the UID from the provided 1000000 (which is shared) 1 million to `2000000` for each role you add.
-I do need to automate this...
+    - Manually increment the UID from the provided `1000000` (which is shared) 1 million to `2000000` for each role you add. # TODO: Automate this...

 ### Users and Groups
 ----------